 - Mental Anguish or Mental Injury;

 - Illness or Disease;

-Private and Public Hospitals, Day Surgeries/Clinics, companies providing ambulatory services, laboratories (pathology and diagnostic), facilities providing care to the aged, counselling services and O.H&S Consultants (D&A Testing Facilities) are the types of businesses that may require this form of insurance.
+Private and Public Hospitals, Day Surgeries/Clinics, companies providing ambulatory services, laboratories (pathology and diagnostic), facilities providing care to the aged, counselling services and O.H&S Consultants, D&A Testing Facilities, etc. are the types of businesses that may require this form of insurance.

-In their purest form are designed to cover financial loss suffered by third parties as a result of a breach of professional duty in the provision of professional services.
+In their purest form, these policies are designed to cover financial loss suffered by third parties as a result of a breach of professional duty in the provision of professional services.
 Policies can be written to cover individuals or a corporation including its partners, principals, directors and employees.

 Generally purchased by the more traditional professions such as architects, engineers, lawyers and financial service providers (E.G. accountants), any person who is providing advice and/or service for a fee should consider their exposures and the need for this type of cover.

 Securities Entity Cover for Publicly Listed Companies